-If you experience excessive fear, worry, or anxiousness regularly, you may be dealing with an anxiety disorder or another mental health condition.
+If you experience excessive, intense fear, worry, or anxiousness regularly, you may be dealing with a generalized anxiety disorder or another mental health condition altogether (obsessive compulsive disorder, panic disorder, or panic attacks may be culprits).
 If your anxiety is interfering with your ability to function, it’s important that you address it as soon as possible.
 Without treatment, symptoms of anxiety will likely continue to intensify with time.

 Don’t let your anxiety interfere with your life another day.
-Reach out to learn more about how Talkspace has helped countless people overcome their anxiety.
+Reach out to learn more how to deal with anxiety with Talkspace’s help.
 We can help you, too.

 National Institute of Mental Health (NIMH).
 Accessed February 3, 2022.